ennisj9/htmf/README.md

 | React | [htmf-react](https://www.npmjs.com/package/htmf-react) |

-This module is intended to be used by an implementation that will add features and/or tie into a framework.
+This module is intended to be used as a starting step for an implentation that will add features and/or tie into a framework.

 ## How it works